PaulChase/zakyus/README.md

 This is a task management web app for creators to manage their tasks and schedule.

-It currently being built with the foolwong technologies:
+It currently being built with the following technologies:

 -   Laravel
 -   React for the front end